Updated 11 April 2022

-The government provides a small State Pension – a guaranteed income for life – to all eligible people once they reach a certain age.
+The government provides a small state pension to all eligible people once they reach a certain age.
 However, you should think of this as a top-up to your other income, as on its own it is usually not enough to live on.

-The State Pension age is currently 65 for both men and women, but may be different depending on when you were born.
-You can check your State Pension age on the government’s website.
+The state pension age is currently 65 for both men and women, but may be different depending on when you were born.
+Answering the question ‘When will I get my state pension?’ means working it out from the year (and often the month) in which you were born.
+You can check your state pension age on the government’s website.

 Of course!
-You can carry on working and earning once you’ve passed State Pension age, but you’ll no longer pay National Insurance after this point.
-Just remember that the State Pension still counts as income, so could be subject to tax depending on how much other income you continue to earn.
+You can carry on working and earning once you’ve passed state pension age and begun to draw your pension, but you’ll no longer pay National Insurance after this point.
+Just remember that the state pension still counts as income, so could be subject to tax depending on how much other income you continue to earn.

-If you’re in this position, talk to a financial adviser to make sure you’re not wasting some of your State Pension in tax.
+If you’re still earning and also drawing the state pension, talk to a financial adviser to make sure you’re not wasting too much of your state pension in tax.
 It may make sense to scale back your hours or find another solution.

-You might choose to do this if you were still working and didn’t want to lose State Pension money in tax.
-However, this is something to discuss with your financial adviser, as it may still be in your best interests to take the money and bank it even if you don’t need to spend it yet.
+You might choose to do this if you were still working and didn’t want to lose state pension money in tax.
+However, this is something to discuss with your financial adviser, as it may still be in your best interests to take the money and bank it (or invest it) even if you don’t need to spend it yet.

 Try our Pension Calculator to see how much retirement income you might receive from your private pension and what you can do to boost it.